Tiens0710/basecamp12/README.md

 ### `frontend/hello-xyz/`

 - A frontend dApp built using [Scaffold-Stark](https://github.com/OnlyDustXYZ/scaffold-stark).
-- Implements interaction with the deployed contracts from Sessions 2 & 3.
+- Perform interaction with Carlos contract, not contracts from **Sessions 2 & 3**.
-- Does **not** include any contract code – strictly frontend logic.

 ---

 ## 🚀 Getting Started